Ecampus Student Profiles

 Being stationed in South Carolina as a lieutenant in the U.S. Navy didn't prevent Colby from earning a master's degree in radiation health physics.

 Teaching is what people in Molly's family do.
-Earning her master's in mathematics education was a wise investment that has helped her thrive in the family business.
+Earning her master's in mathematics education was a wise investment that helped her thrive in the family business.